 I was going fishing, whether I had a boat or not.
 The early summer weather was perfect.
 Lake Champlain was warm, and the bass had to be biting.
 From the parking lot, I hopped rock to rock, making my way along the riprap bank that protected the road from a shallow bay.
-I wanted to be at the other end, where the bridge took off over this small portion of the 125-mile long lake that splits New York and Vermont.
+I wanted to be at the other end, where the bridge took off over this small portion of the 125-mile-long lake that splits New York and Vermont.

 Follow seasonal movements

 The first step toward catching more bass from the bank involves understanding and exploiting their seasonal movements.
-Like clockwork, bass move shallow in spring to spawn, deep in summer to chase baitfish and then back shallow in fall.
+Like clockwork, bass move shallow in spring to spawn, deep in summer to chase baitfish, and then back shallow in fall.
 While weather and other environmental conditions, such as water temperature and level, dictate how fast they make these moves or their exact position at any given time, they always happen.
 Knowing them means you’ll be in the right spot at the right time.

 Gun and run

 Bass anglers in boats like to be on the move.
-They are always on the trolling motor, moving from one piece of cover or section of structure to the next, searching for bass willing to strike their lure.
+They are always on the trolling motor, moving from one piece of cover or section of the structure to the next, searching for bass willing to strike their lure.
 Covering water can often mean the difference between catching and going home skunked.
 It’s no different for bank anglers.

 Wait and see